 -Heart Problem Page-

-3. Send it to your professor as an e-mail attachment.
-You will receive an e-mail response.
+1. Choose one of the problems described below.
+2. Prepare your solution as a word document.3.
+Send it to your professor as an email attachment.
+You will receive an email response.

 Problem #1:A child experiences and recovers from a severe bacterial-caused sore throat.
 Sometime after this, the child develops what the doctors call rheumatic fever based on the previous infection.
 Utilize the Internet or other sources to answer the following questions: